ktoso/GitHubDiff/README.md

 --------------------
 <img src="https://github.com/ktoso/GitHubDiff/raw/master/screenshot.png"/>

-The gadget can be seen in action on youtube: http://www.youtube.com/watch?v=bJIhKxNDNKg
+The gadget can be seen in action <a href="http://www.youtube.com/watch?v=bJIhKxNDNKg">on youtube</a>.

 Disclaimer
 ----------